RidwanulHaque111/RH-Music-Player/README.md

 ## Features

+- Lightweight and Super Fast
 - Play, pause, and stop music
 - Navigate to the next and previous songs
-- Display the list of available songs in a Tkinter Listbox
+- Display the list of available songs in Listbox
-- Retrieve and display song names using Mutagen for MP3 files
+- Retrieve and display song names

 ## Prerequisites